peterpolgar/slurm-singularity-cluster/README.md

 # This command below creates a temporary instance, a sandbox environment,
 #     so all changes will lost when you stop the instance
 singularity instance start --fakeroot --writable -c --bind myhosts:/etc/hosts slurm.sif sis
-# Check if instance initialization has ended (do not afraid of "No such file or directory" output):
+# Check if instance initialization is ended (do not afraid of "No such file or directory" output):
 xd=""; while [[ $xd != "/data/done" ]]; do sleep 1; xd=`singularity exec instance://sis ls /data/done`; done
 ```